cosmiclust/NatureLabs/README.md

-# Greatest Network of Researchers and Labs.
+# Greatest Network of Researchers, Labs and Prototypers .